(Page last updated: Aug 13, 2022)

 button-press,

-and are encrypting this new counter value before sending the signal to the
+and are encrypting this new counter value before sending the signal over the air to the

 receiver.